eblasoft/documentation/docs/espocrm-extensions/espocrm-ai/features/ai-profiles.md

 1. Navigate to **Administration** -> **AI Profiles**.
 2. Click **Create**.
 3. Enter a name for the AI profile.
-4. Select the provider (Gemini - OpenAI - Ollama - Anthropic).
+4. Select the provider (Gemini - OpenAI - Ollama - Anthropic - OpenRouter).
 (Optional)
 5. Enter the context to be sent to the AI before the prompt is sent.

 ### Parameters: